 Trade accounts receivable are recorded at the invoiced amount.
-The Company maintains an allowance for doubtful accounts.
-The allowance for doubtful accounts is based on the Company's best estimate of the amount of probable credit losses resulting from the inability of the Company's customers to make required payments.
+The Company maintains an allowance for doubtful accounts based on the Company's best estimate of probable credit losses resulting from the inability of the Company's customers to make required payments.
 The Company determines the allowance based on a variety of factors including the age of amounts outstanding relative to their contractual due date, specific customer factors, and other known risks and economic trends.
 Charges recorded to the allowance for doubtful accounts are reflected as selling, general and administrative expenses and are recorded in the period that the outstanding receivables are determined to be uncollectible.
-Account balances are charged off against the allowance when the Company believes it is probable the receivable will not be recovered.
+Account balances are charged off against the allowance when the Company believes it is probable that the receivable will not be recovered.

-For the years ended December 31, 2013, 2012 and 2011, the allowance for doubtful accounts was as follows (in thousands):
+For the years ended December 31, 2014, 2013 and 2012, the allowance for doubtful accounts was as follows (in thousands):

-2013 2012 2011
+2014 2013 2012

-Balance at beginning of year \$ 374 \$ 337 \$499
+Balance at beginning of year \$ 575 \$ 294 \$ 224

-Provision (benefit) charged to selling, general and administrative expense 325 185 (61)
+Provision charged to selling, general and administrative expenses 30 301 278

-Allowance resulting from acquisition 117
+Allowance resulting from acquisitions 52 117

-Write-offs, net of recoveries of amounts previously reserved (187) (162) (102)
+Write-offs, net of recoveries of amounts previously reserved (352) (159) (222)

-Exchange rate changes 22 14 1
+Exchange rate changes (23) 22 14

-Balance at end of year \$651 \$ 374 \$ 337
+Balance at end of year \$ 282 \$ 575 \$ 294